-But this does not capture the full role the NJEA played.
+Pensions Are Obligations of the State So Both Salaries and Pensions Were Maximized.
 New Jersey's pension system was deliberately structured to maximize what is owed to retirees.
 First, due to persistent and powerful political influence from the NJEA in collaboration with allies, teacher pensions are the obligation of the state, while the teacher salaries on which those pensions are based are the obligation of local school districts.
-As the Study Commission found, this disconnect meant that local teachers unions could "collectively bargain for salaries with local school districts freed from the need to consider the impact of the resulting salaries on pension costs."20 By design, local taxpayers, whose property taxes fund local education budgets, did not have to foot the full cost of employing teachers in local schools, removing an important check on excessive compensation.
+As the Study Commission found, this disconnect meant that local teachers unions could "collectively bargain for salaries with local school districts freed from the need to consider the impact of the resulting salaries on pension costs."23

+By design, local taxpayers, whose property taxes fund local education budgets, did not have to foot the full cost of employing teachers in local schools, removing an important check on excessive compensation.
 The actual and intended result: Teachers could maximize both salaries and pensions.
-The Study Commission concluded that this disconnected structure is "a major source of the State's budget crisis."21
+The Study Commission concluded that this disconnected structure is "a major source of the State's budget crisis."24 As will be discussed later, thanks to the tireless efforts of the NJEA, retiree healthcare is also an obligation of the state and not local school districts.

-In their study of New Jersey, Eileen Norcross and Frédéric Sautet of the Mercatus Center noted how this separation of responsibility reduced accountability for spending at the local school district level: "By fracturing the relationship between those who benefit (e.g. local school districts) and those who pay (e.g. state income taxpayers), the incentive to control costs, and accountability for spending has been systematically weakened through fiscal illusion."22 This deliberately fractured system thus gave the NJEA a freer hand to push for higher local education spending.
+In their study of New Jersey, Eileen Norcross and Frédéric Sautet of the Mercatus Center noted how this separation of responsibility reduced accountability for spending at the local school district level: "By fracturing the relationship between those who benefit (e.g. local school districts) and those who pay (e.g. state income taxpayers), the incentive to control costs, and accountability for spending has been systematically weakened through fiscal illusion."25